Prince consort: United Kingdom

-The only male consort since Prince Albert's death, Prince Philip, Duke of Edinburgh, the consort of Elizabeth II, was made a peer in advance of his marriage to then-Princess Elizabeth in 1947.
+The only male consort since Prince Albert's death, Prince Philip, Duke of Edinburgh, the consort of Elizabeth II, was made a peer of the United Kingdom in advance of his marriage to then-Princess Elizabeth in 1947.
 After Elizabeth's accession in 1952, there was debate in royal circles and among senior politicians (both in Britain and in other Commonwealth Realms, particularly Canada) about her husband's proper title.
-Some leaders, including the Prime Minister of the day, Sir Winston Churchill, suggested reviving Prince Albert's title of "Prince Consort".
+Some leaders, including the prime minister of the day, Winston Churchill, suggested reviving Prince Albert's title of Prince Consort.
 Others put forward other styles, including "Prince of the Realm" and "Prince of the Commonwealth" (the latter of which was suggested by John Diefenbaker, at the time a member of the Canadian Opposition front bench).
 In 1957, Elizabeth created Philip a prince of the United Kingdom of Great Britain and Northern Ireland, the same title borne by sons of the sovereign.

 The distinction between the positions of prince consort and king is important in the British patriarchal hierarchical system.
 Within this hierarchy, the king holds a higher position in the British social hierarchy than any other, and so more power is attributed to him.
-In cases where the hereditary monarch is female, such as Queen Victoria, who ascended to the throne in 1837, power is attributed to the queen, for she holds the highest position in the absence of a king.
+When the monarch is female, such as Queen Victoria, who ascended to the throne in 1837, power is attributed to the queen, for she holds the highest position in the absence of a king.
+Unlike a queen consort, a prince consort is not crowned and anointed alongside his wife at her coronation.

 Other countries

-Jacques I was the prince consort of Monaco in 1731 while married to the ruling princess, Louise Hippolyte.
+Jacques I became the prince consort of Monaco in 1731 after his wife, Louise Hippolyte, became the sovereign princess.

-In 2005, Prince Henrik, the spouse of Margrethe II of Denmark, was awarded the title.
-In 2016, he announced that upon his retirement, he would revert to the title of prince that he had received at their marriage in 1967.
+In 2005, Prince Henrik, the husband of Margrethe II of Denmark, was awarded the title.
+He had requested the title of "king consort" and style of His Majesty but was denied.
+In 2016, he announced that upon his retirement, he would revert to the title of prince that he had received upon their marriage in 1967.